KageKowalski/Game/README.md

 Klayton Kowalski
 Josh Seelye

-Our attempt at making a basic RPG
+Our attempt at making a basic RPG maybe